 St. Stephen’s Cathedral

-St. Stephen’s Cathedral, or Stephansdom, as it is known locally (also affectionately called Steffi by Viennese), is a central landmark of Vienna and one of the most recognizable attractions.
+St. Stephen’s Cathedral, or Stephansdom, as it is known locally (also affectionately called Steffl by Viennese), is a central landmark of Vienna and one of the most recognizable attractions.
 It is a symbol of Vienna and a remarkable part of city’s skyline.
 Located in Stephansplatz, it dominates the area with its splendor.

-Originally built in 12th century, the cathedral was being destroyed, rebuilt and renovated several times through its rich history and now it is a living monument consisting of several styles – Gothic (mostly) Romanesque and Baroque.
+Originally built in 12th century, the cathedral has been destroyed, rebuilt and renovated several times through its rich history and now it is a living monument consisting of several styles – Gothic (mostly) Romanesque and Baroque.

 |Name||St. Stephen’s Cathedral (Stephansdom)|